Bob5k/Awesome-Vibecoding-Guide/README.md

 - **[Droid CLI](https://app.factory.ai/r/VAH64803)** - The ultimate coding agent with intelligent planning and safe execution
 - **[GLM Coding Plan](https://z.ai/subscribe?ic=CUEFJ9ALMX)** - Your main LLM partner for vibecoding workflows
+- **[Synthetic.new](https://synthetic.new/?referral=IDyp75aoQpW9YFt)** - Privacy-first AI provider with extensive open-sourcemodel library and competitive pricing

 Using these links helps me continue maintaining and expanding this guide while you get access to excellent tools.
 No pressure though - the guide will always remain free and open source! ⭐